rsksmart/devportal-1.0/rif/rns/integrate/index.md

 npm i web3 @rsksmart/rns
 ```

-> _This was tested with Node vCOMPLETE - npm vCOMPLETE - yarn vCOMPLETE._
+> _This was tested with Node v10.15.1 - npm v6.13.6 - yarn v1.17.3._
 >
 > _This should work in most of Node environemnts.
-In case something goes wrong try activating vCOMPLETE with [nvm](https://github.com/nvm-sh/nvm)_
+In case something goes wrong try activating v10.15.1 with [nvm](https://github.com/nvm-sh/nvm)_

 <div class="container the-stack">
   {% include rns-integrate-dapp-wallet.html %}